RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### What is possible to compare

-In most cases, you can compare schemas, databases, or tables.
+In most cases, you can compare **schemas, databases, or tables**.
 However, some databases (like SQLite and Firebird) do not have catalogs and schemes that can be selected for comparison.
-In this case (and only for these databases), it is possible to compare the entire datasources.
+In this case (and only for these databases), it is possible to compare the entire **datasources**.

 ![](images/ug/tools/schema_compare_schemaless.png)

-Usually, you can compare the following database objects: columns, primary keys, foreign keys, indexes, and so on (it depends on your database).
-If you want to compare more objects, such as check constraints, procedures, functions, triggers, you need to enable [Liquibase PRO](#using-schema-compare-with-liquibase-pro-key).
+Usually, you can compare the following database objects: **columns, primary keys, foreign keys, indexes**, and so on (it depends on your database).
+If you want to compare more objects, such as **check constraints, procedures, functions, triggers**, you need to enable [Liquibase PRO](#using-schema-compare-with-liquibase-pro-key).

 ## How to use Schema Compare